SwaroopGiri/Pihole-with-Anonymized-ODOH/README.md

 ```
 server_names = ['odoh-cloudflare' , 'odohrelay-koki-ams']
 ```
-Under List of Local addresses change the port number to something you like, above 1024.
+Under List of Local addresses change the port number to something you like, anything above 1024.
 We'll be using 5350 in this example.
 Port 53 (standard for DNS) will be reserved for Pihole and hence, we must use a different custom port number for DNSCrypt.

 ```
 listen_addresses = ['127.0.0.1:5350', '[::1]:5350']